 Avoiding The Flick and Crash

-The image above represents a new roast, performed right after the previous roast as I try to avoid the flick and crash.
+Figure 2 represents a new roast, performed right after the previous roast as I try to avoid the flick and crash.
 In both roasts, when the ET hit 390°F I started steadily decreasing the power, indicated in the image by the blue circular annotations with Px to indicate the new power level setting.
-In the previous roast (roast #327), the changes were less frequent and further apart.
-In the second roast (#328) I made more frequent changes to the power.
+In Figure 1 (roast #327) the changes were less frequent and further apart.
+In Figure 2 (roast #328) you see I made more frequent changes to the power.
 For roast #328, I got the power down to 65 just before FC and in #327 power was at 75 just before FC, a 14% difference in applied heat.
 I also made an additional adjustment to fan speed in #328.
 For roast #327, fan speed was at 75 until the onset of FC.
 In #328, I set the fan speed to 85 at 7:51, in anticipation of FC.

 The results of the changes moved the flick and crash later in the roast.
 I still had a bit of a crash just after the onset of FC because I continued to set the fan to 100 immediately at the onset of FC.
 But moving the flick and crash is progress!

 - Minimize the number of different types of changes you make to the roast, i.e. don't change your charge temperature and also change your heat and airflow application. (reduce the number of variables)